nhsuk/betahealth/content/conditions/hernia/surgery-guide/seeing-a-surgeon/main-content.md

 * What type of anaesthetic will I need?
 * What’s the difference between keyhole and open surgery?

-## Other practical questions you may want to ask:
+## Other practical questions you may want to ask

 * How long is the waiting list for this operation?
 * How long will I stay in hospital?